DianaLiao/pokematch-frontend/README.md

 # Pokématch 'em All

 This is a memory matching card game with a Pokémon theme.
 After matching the cards, you will have a chance to "catch" them, and you can access information about them in the Pokédex.
 This was my phase 5 project for Flatiron School.
+Watch the [presentation demo](https://www.youtube.com/watch?v=76T--Kxscak).
+It is best run on a desktop computer with a screen at least 800 pixels wide.

 ## Installation